stfc/CAPortal/README.md

   connection details and a path to the mutableproperties.properties file.
 - Copy 'WEB-INF/mutableproperties.propertiesTEMPLATE' to 'WEB-INF/mutableproperties.properties' and update
   to specify your details.
-- Configure your servlet container/server for client certificate authentication.
+- Configure your WebServer and servlet container/server for client certificate authentication.
 This will vary according to your server and can be quite complex (but is just a one time setup).
-  See below for info on how to configure Tomcat.
+  See below for info on how to configure Apache and Tomcat.
 - Specify your preferred logging level in 'src/main/resources/log4j.xml'
 - Build